-The charge of this working group is to fill this gap.
-Our goal is to sidestep inefficiencies to software development arising from competitive funding, including overemphasis on novelty, “not-invented-here” syndrome, underemphasis on usability, and a tendency towards overgeneralization or overspecialization.
+The charge of this working group was to fill this gap, the goal being to sidestep inefficiencies to software development arising from competitive funding, including overemphasis on novelty, “not-invented-here” syndrome, underemphasis on usability, and a tendency towards overgeneralization or overspecialization.

-Together with our counterparts at the University of Washington and New York University, we will conduct a distributed experiment varying people, policies, procedures, and projects to find foundational methods for the development, delivery, and sustainability of science software.
-Through shared events, mutual testing and outreach, shared software licensing and IP policies, and more, we plan to continually develop high-impact, usable software in domain science; establish ourselves as national leaders in open source software excellence, and attract and retain top data science “builders.”
+Together with our counterparts at the University of Washington and New York University, this group conducted a distributed experiment varying people, policies, procedures, and projects to find foundational methods for the development, delivery, and sustainability of science software.
+Through shared events, mutual testing and outreach, shared software licensing and IP policies, and more, the group planned to develop high-impact, usable software in domain science; establish ourselves as national leaders in open source software excellence, and attract and retain top data science “builders.”

 Original working group members: Stéfan van der Walt, David Ackerly, Carl Boettiger, Sandrine Dudoit, Fernando Pérez, Saul Perlmutter, Karthik Ram, Daniela Ushizima